tewhatuora/api-standards/docs/fhir-api-standard/Principles and Guidelines/01-Principles.md

 For information about how to contribute please see the [collaboration guidelines](/community/Introduction).
 :::

-This section contains **recommended** principles (this page) and guidelines (other pages) for all designers and implementers of Aotearoa New Zealand FHIR-based APIs.
+This section contains **RECOMMENDED** principles (this page) and guidelines (other pages) for all designers and implementers of Aotearoa New Zealand FHIR-based APIs.

 ### Design principles for FHIR APIs